-Display Condition Diagnostic Possible Corrective Actions Nothing appears on the Control is not Check wiring for short circuit or incorrect wiring Correct wiring per wiring diagram including connection of transformer to the control. display control panel but the fan runs at full speed receiving power Check transformer connection to the control per wiring diagram.
-Check for 12V output of panel wire.
-Push the Power button on the control panel.
+Display Condition Diagnostic Possible Corrective Actions Nothing appears on the display control panel Control is not Correct wiring per wiring diagram including connection of transformer to the control. but the fan ru but the fan runs at full speed receiving power Push the Power button on the control panel.
 Replace transformer if it is receiving 120V, but not outputting 12 VAC.

-Ensure service switch and/or circuit breaker to boiler is turned ON Turn on service switch or circuit breaker to power boiler Is there 120V at the service switch Troubleshoot and correct the power supply to the manual switch Nothing appears on the display control Control is not receiving 120V power Is the ON/OFF switch inside the boiler cabinet is turned on Turn ON the manual power switch inside the boiler cabinet panel and no other boiler components are operating Check for 120V at the line voltage terminal block located inside the boiler cabinet Correct wiring inside the boiler cabinet using the wiring diagram in the installation manual Inspect the fuse.
+Display Condition Diagnostic Possible Corrective Actions Ensure service switch and/or circuit breaker to boiler is turned ON Turn on service switch or circuit breaker to power boiler Is there 120V at the service switch Troubleshoot and correct the power supply to the manual switch Nothing appears on the display control panel and no other Control is not receiving 120V Is the ON/OFF switch inside the boiler cabinet is turned on Turn ON the manual power switch inside the boiler cabinet boiler components are operating power Check for 120V at the line voltage terminal block located inside the boiler cabinet Correct wiring inside the boiler cabinet using the wiring diagram in the installation manual Inspect the fuse.
 Replace as necessary Replace the fuse with the proper part found in the replacement part section of this manual.
-If fuse blows again, recheck the wiring per diagram Nothing appears on the display control panel, but Occurs when communication is Check for loose connections and proper pin alignment / engagement on the control's plug Check for continuity on the wire harness from the display to the control.
-See repair parts section for proper replacement part. the boiler is operating lost from the control to the display Cycle power off and on using boiler power switch and check for operation Replace with new display module.
+If fuse blows again, recheck the wiring per dia- gram Nothing appears on the display control Occurs when communication is lost from the Check for loose connections and proper pin alignment / engagement on the control's plug Check for continuity on the wire harness from the display to the control.
+See repair parts sec- tion for proper replacement part. panel, but the boiler is operating control to the display Cycle power off and on using boiler power switch and check for operation Replace with new display module.
 See repair parts section for proper replacement part.
-Display repeatedly goes through initialization sequence Occurs when control does not receive signal from fan Cycle power off and on using appliance power switch and check for operation Replace fan
+Display repeatedly goes through initialization sequence Occurs when control does not receive signal from fan Cycle power off and on using boiler power switch and check for operation Replace fan